Walking On Eggshells? Tips On How To Work On Your Relationship

 Everyone tiptoes around their partner at some point or another.
 Everybody needs space sometimes, and occasionally choosing to give your partner space or bring up a concern at a more appropriate time isn't the same as walking on eggshells.
 However, your partner needs to be able to set boundaries and appropriately ask for space.
 If you're constantly worried that something you say or do will upset or offend them, you're walking on eggshells.

-Codependent relationships occur when one partner emotionally and psychologically relies on their significant other to feel happy, secure, and safe.
-Walking on eggshells is part of this; if your partner is the key to your personal security, you're more likely to avoid arguments and defer your boundaries.
+Codependent relationships occur when one partner emotionally and psychologically relies on their significant other to feel happy, stable, and safe.
+Walking on eggshells is part of this; if your partner is the key to your personal stability, you're more likely to avoid arguments and defer your boundaries.

 Take time for reflection and introspection.
 Compare your thoughts, feelings, and behaviors to the common signs of a codependent relationship below.
 Do they describe you?